Switching

 Real-word evidence confirms that patients, healthcare providers and payers can have confidence in the well-established practice of transitioning patients from an original biologic drug to a biosimilar.
 A peer-reviewed study found that there have been more than 178 clinical trials worldwide involving approximately 21,000 switched patients which confirm that switching from an originator biologic drug to a biosimilar biologic drug is not associated with any major efficacy, safety, or immunogenicity issues.

-Such proactive switching biosimilar switching policies have already been implemented by the provincial drug plans in British Columbia, Alberta, Saskatchewan, Ontario, Quebec, New Brunswick, Nova Scotia and the Northwest Territories.
+Such proactive switching biosimilar switching policies have already been implemented by the public drug plans in British Columbia, Alberta, Saskatchewan, Ontario, Quebec, New Brunswick, Nova Scotia, Prince Edward Island, the Northwest Territories, Newfoundland and Labrador, as well as Yukon.
 Private insurers like Desjardins, Green Shield Canada and Pacific Blue Cross have also embraced biosimilars and encourage biosimilar switching.
 Such policies are also in place in many European countries.

 The Bottom Line